google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 ### Pre-cache multiple first segments

-Now, what if I want to speculatively pre-load some media content without knowing which piece of media user will eventually pick.
+Now, what if I want to speculatively pre-load some media content without knowing which piece of media the user will eventually pick.
 If user is on a web page that contains 10 videos, we probably have enough memory to fetch one segment file from each but we should definitely not create 10 hidden video elements and 10 `MediaSource` objects and start feeding that data.